Sigma 35mm f/2 DG DN prime lens review: A solid performer

 After several weeks with the Sigma, I can say that it provides solid sharpness, excellent color, and decent blur through most of the aperture cycle.
 It suffers from a little fringing (chromatic aberration), but its natural vignette manages to look relatively appealing when shooting wide open.

-Overall, feel represents the Sigma’s biggest suit.
-It feels sturdy and rugged, without feeling heavy or bulky.
+Overall, feel represents the Sigma’s biggest strong suit.
+It feels sturdy and rugged, without feeling or bulky.
 It feels especially good in comparison to Sony’s full-frame A-series bodies.
 Whichever 35mm lens you pick, however, you can feel save knowing that there isn’t a loser in the bunch.

 The post Sigma 35mm f/2 DG DN prime lens review: A solid performer appeared first on Popular Photography.